 By Pete Scantlebury, NAIA Manager of Athletic Communications

-- The poll was voted upon by a panel of head coaches representing each of the conferences and Association of Independent Institutions.
+- The poll was voted upon by a panel of head coaches representing each of the conferences, Association of Independent Institutions and Unaffiliated Groups.

 - The highest and lowest ranking for each team (a non-rating is considered a low rating) is removed and the team’s ranking will be recalculated with an additional point added to each team for every ballot (including discounted ballots) that the teams appear on.

-- For the complete Top 25 calendar, click here.
+- For the complete men’s soccer ratings calendar, click here.

 Don’t miss a minute of any NAIA Championship this season.
 Buy your All-Championship Pass today.